All Episodes

 I totally agree with you on that.

-I I cannot, I could not, from what I've seen in good faith convict this boy.
+I could not, from what I've seen in good faith, convict this boy.

 What I saw, he was defending himself.

-He the first group of police officers he ran up to, and they were in vehicles, they were heading to where the first shooting were, and they were hollering at him to leave out because they didn't know that he was the one who had shot.
+They were heading to where the first shooting were, and they were hollering to him to leave out because they didn't know that he was the one who had shot.

 So he leaves from them running to a second group of police officers when he got caught.